wp-plugins/threewp-broadcast/readme.txt

 = I need support! =

-The easiest way to get my attention is to <a href="mailto:broadcast@plainview.se">contact me via e-mail</a> and ask how to donate a little something for my time.
+The easiest way to get my attention is to <a href="mailto:plugins@plainview.se">contact me via e-mail</a> and ask how to donate a little something for my time.

 For contract work such as the following, contact me so we can make a deal: